FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/ontology-service.md

 # Using the ontology service in pynxtools

 !!! info "This is a how-to guide for using the ontology service.
-If you want to learn more about how `ontology service` works in `pynxtools`, please visit the [explanation](../../learn/pynxtools/ontology-service.md)."
+If you want to learn more about how `ontology service` works in `pynxtools`, please visit the [explanation](../../learn/pynxtools/ontology-service.md) page."

 ## Prerequisites

+- If you plan to work on `pynxtools` and the ontology service locally, follow the [development guide](../../tutorial/contributing.md).
+Ensure the NeXusOntology and definitions submodules [are initialized](../../tutorial/contributing.md#development-installation).
 - Python 3.10+
-- You will first need to install pynxtools and its dependencies (see [pyproject.toml](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/pyproject.toml)), including owlready2, pygit2, fastapi, uvicorn.
+- You will first need to install pynxtools and its dependencies (see [pyproject.toml](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/pyproject.toml)), including owlready2, pygit2, fastapi.
 For more information about the installation, see [installation guide](../../tutorial/installation.md)
-- If you plan to work on `pynxtools` and the ontology service locally, follow the [development guide](../../tutorial/contributing.md).
-Ensure the NeXusOntology and definitions submodules [are initialized](../../tutorial/contributing.md#development-installation).

 !!! note "NeXusOntology and definitions submodules"
     === "Using pynxtools (standard installation)"